 Then there's that other benefit: higher spreads.
 With the economic outlook dark, many lenders have pulled back from leveraged lending, or - like GBDC - are demanding wider spreads from borrowers and better terms and being more picky about saying yes to new transactions.
-As long as these conditions persist, GBDC's Return On Assets (ROA) will - in a drip drip fashion - improve even if the Fed wasn't raising rates.
-Furthermore, if past is prologue, those wider spread loans will benefit GBDC for the next 3-5 years.
+As long as these conditions persist, GBDC's Return On Assets (ROA) will - in a drip-drip fashion - improve even if the Fed wasn't raising rates.
+Furthermore, if the past is prologue, those wider-spread loans will benefit GBDC for the next 3-5 years.

 Just how much GBDC will benefit from these conditions is very hard to say.
 Management avoids offering much in the way of specific quantitative guidance or any sort of timeline.
 In its 10-Q, though, GBDC calculates the incremental net investment income - after factoring in higher interest expense - comes to $75mn annually if interest rates increase by 200 basis points over the mid-year 2022 level.
-In per share terms that $0.44 !
+In per-share terms that is $0.44!
 Even if you lop some of those gains off for the manager's incentive fee, or make provisions for higher credit losses than in the past from the process of stressing so many borrowers with higher rates, the prospective gain in EPS should be substantial.

 Admittedly a 15x price to dividend multiple is high.
-We re-calculated our return using a more modest 12.5x multiple and came away with a still generous return of 74% over 5 years - two thirds of which to come from payouts.
+We re-calculated our return using a more modest 12.5x multiple and came away with a still generous return of 74% over 5 years - two-thirds of which came from payouts.
 Either scenario compares favorably with GBDC's total return of just 12% over the past 5 years.
-Back then , after all, the BDC's stock was trading over $18 and was headed much lower, eating away at the return afforded by quarter after quarter of pretty stable distributions.
+Back then, after all, the BDC's stock was trading over $18 and was headed much lower, eating away at the return afforded by quarter after quarter of pretty stable distributions.